Food Waste Facts

 About Food Waste

 According to WWF (2021), 40% of the food that we produce globally goes to waste.
 This means that 2.5 billion tonnes of food is wasted every year.
-This equates to 80,000 kilograms of food being wasted around the world, every single second.Which food is wasted the most?
+This equates to 80,000 kilograms of food being wasted around the world, every single second.THE BIGGEST FOOD WASTE CULPRITS

 of all greenhouse gas emissions worldwide